vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

   * `Kubernetes: Debug` command currently works only with Node.js, Java, Python and .NET applications
   * For deeply nested Helm charts, template previews are generated against highest (umbrella) chart values (though for `Helm: Template` calls you can pick your chart)
+  * When installing VS Code and/or kubectl through `snap` on a Linux system, you may face some permissions error which will prevent this extension to work correctly.
+As a workaround you can set up the `vs-kubernetes.enable-snap-flag` setting to `true` in your user or workspace settings.

 ## Release notes